FindMySchool LogoFindMySchool

 Mr Kevan John has led the school since 2021, bringing a leadership style that emphasises consistency and kindness.
 Under his tenure, the school has navigated significant expansion while maintaining its Good Ofsted rating in the 2023 inspection.
 The atmosphere is purposeful but relaxed; students move between lessons with the confidence of those who feel safe and known.

 Academic outcomes consistently exceed national benchmarks.
-In 2024, the school achieved an Attainment 8 score of 55.2, significantly above the England average of 45.9.
-This indicates that students, on average, achieve a grade higher across their best eight subjects than their peers nationally.
+In the current GCSE dataset, the school achieved an Attainment 8 score of 54.0, significantly above many comparable schools.
+This indicates that students, on average, achieve strongly across their best eight subjects.

-Calthorpe Park ranks 981st in England for GCSE outcomes (FindMySchool ranking), and ranks 3rd among schools in the Fleet area, placing it in the top tier locally.
+Calthorpe Park ranks 881st in England for GCSE academic outcomes, and ranks 2nd among schools in the Fleet area on the local secondary ranking, placing it in the top tier locally.

 Progress is also a strength.
 The Progress 8 score of +0.25 suggests that students make above-average progress from their primary school starting points.
 The percentage of students achieving Grade 5 or above in English and Mathematics is robust, reflecting strong core teaching.
 Notably, the school enters a high proportion of students for the English Baccalaureate, ensuring a broad academic diet rather than narrowing choices to maximise league table position.